holidayextras/culture/deployment-guidelines.md

 We are now using different AWS credentials for our different environments for increased security, however this mean that configuration is slightly more complex.

-First add your AWS IDs and keys as encrypted environment variables via the travis or Circle UI (not in the YAML files), the following names can be used here:
+First add your AWS IDs and keys as encrypted environment variables via the Travis or Circle UI (not in the YAML files), the following names can be used here:

 * PRODUCTION_AWS_ACCESS_KEY_ID
 * PRODUCTION_AWS_SECRET_ACCESS_KEY